-Just stumbled over an article titled “The Woody Allen Story We Need To Stop Forgetting” by Kelsey Miller for the Refinery29 website.
+I JUST STUMBLED over an article titled “The Woody Allen Story We Need To Stop Forgetting” by Kelsey Miller for the Refinery29 website.
 (January 13, 2014).
 First, if you are going to read this posting of mine, please click on over to Ms. Miller’s article and read it in its entirety first.
+Then come back here and read.
 So now, the piece opens with this statement:

 “In September 1993, Connecticut state’s attorney Frank Maco declared that he would not prosecute Woody Allen in court for the charges of sexual abuse of a child.
 He did, however, publicly declare that he had both probable cause and evidence that such abuse had taken place.